-- White armbands for Car Controllers - Green armbands for mechanics (four per entered car in cases A, B and C) - Pink armbands for Team personnel on the pit wall and when crossing the working lane (four per car) - Red armbands for Industry personnel on the pit wall or in the working lane
+- Grey armbands for Car Controllers - Red armbands for mechanics (four per entered car in cases A, B and C) - Blue armbands for Team personnel on the pit wall and when crossing the working lane (four per car) - Pink armbands for Industry personnel on the pit wall or in the working lane

 A maximum of two armbands may be worn at any time.
-However, a white and a green armband may not be worn together.
+However, a Grey and a Red armband may not be worn together.
 Armbands may only be worn on the arm.
-Penalties for any infractions may be imposed by the Clerk of the Course following a Judicial Hearing.
+Penalties for any infractions may be imposed by the Clerk of the Course and/or the Stewards of the Event following a Judicial Hearing.